ZewoGraveyard/rest-with-zewo/01-introducing-zewo.md

 ```

 This configuration file is no different from any other swift source code.
 It
-creates a package, which is an object that describes your software.
-Up to this,
+creates a package, which is an object that describe your software.
+Besides it,
-you said nothing about Zewo.
-You just said to swift packager that you have a
+we said nothing about Zewo.
+You just said to swift packager that you have a nice
-nice software called `ZewoSample`, nothing else.
+software called `ZewoSample`, nothing else.

 Now it is time to tell swift packager about Zewo.
-After editing your
+After editing, your
 _Package.swift_ file may look like this:

 ```swift